Vermilion border

 The vermilion border (sometimes spelled vermillion border), also called margin or zone, is the normally sharp demarcation between the lip and the adjacent normal skin.
 It represents the change in the epidermis from highly keratinized external skin to less keratinized internal skin.
 It has no sebaceous glands, sweat glands, or facial hair.

 It has a prominence on the face, creating a focus for cosmetics (it is where lipstick is sometimes applied) and is also a location for several skin diseases.
 Its functional properties, however, remain unknown.

 Structure

+Lips of a black man, with the vermilion border mostly brown in colour, with pinkness in the inner part.

 The lips are composed wholly of soft tissue.
 The skin of the face is thicker than the skin overlying the lips where blood vessels are closer to the surface.
 As a consequence, the margin of the lips shows a transition between the thicker and thinner skin, represented by the vermilion border.
 It therefore has the appearance of a sharp line between the coloured edge of the lip and adjoining skin.

 It has been described as a pale, white rolled border and also as being a red line.
+Among dark-skinned people, the vermilion border may be brown instead of red-pink in colour.

 This fine line of pale skin accentuates the colour difference between the vermilion and normal skin.
 Along the upper lip, two adjacent elevations of the vermilion border form the Cupid's bow.